eruption-project/eruption/DEVICES.md

 ## Adalight/Custom serial LEDs

-Custom Firmware for Arduino devices can be found in `support/firmware/arduino/`
+Custom firmware for Arduino devices can be found in `support/firmware/arduino/`

 ## Other Devices